Substance/Medication-Induced Psychotic Disorder

 - hallucinations, or hearing or seeing things that aren't actually there

-These symptoms are often accompanied by other physical and psychological symptoms.
+Psychosis is often marked by other physical and psychological symptoms.
 These may include:

 - aggressive behavior